vdiazroa/csv-json-table-generator-converter/README.md

 Written in Vanilla JS ES6 Syntax

-The only 2 libraries used are html2canvas and jspdf to export the data as pdf (experimental version => UNCLEAR ?
-WHAT IT EXPERIMENTAL ?
-YOUR PROJECT OR jspdf?)
+The only 2 libraries used are html2canvas and jspdf to export the data as pdf (experimental feature)

 The idea of the project is to create html tables and generate the html code from a csv file, or from a form, and to be able to use is in different webpages.
 It allows to filter and sort the data.